gt-crnch-rg/crnch-notebooks/README.md

-# crnch-notebooks
+# CRNCH RG Notebooks

-Sample Notebooks for Different CRNCH Rogues Gallery Resources
+This repository contains different notebooks for CRNCH Rogues Gallery architectures, organized by resources.
+In many cases, these notebooks are templates for getting started with research using a specific architecture.